velartrill/velartrill.github.io/orig/kestrel.md

 Shalvan's eyes widen, and in a soft, low voice he asks gently, "Kestrel, are you saying -- in addition to everything else you've told me about -- you were *raped in the line of duty* as well?"

 I shrug.
 "You don't got to be so dramatic about it.
 I… I don't even know what to call it.
 Like I guess it was rape more or less but… Shalvan, I've *seen* what came of girls we took back from the Guard.
 Civvies we rescued from bandits and other _dua yau wè_ lumpenprole opportunists.
-When I say that word 'rape' about what happened to me I feel like I'm making light of it all."
+When I say that word 'rape' about what happened to me I feel like I'm making light of all that."

 "Why so?
 Do you feel like your suffering was less real in some way, less genuine? --And please, you may call me Shal."